 Tips 5.)
 Don’t forget the sunscreen

 While the weather outside might be frightful, it’s nothing compared to the damage the sun can do to your skin, even during the winter.
-In fact, on bright winter day, snow can reflect the sun’s rays by up to 80, according to the Skin Cancer Foundation.
+In fact, on a bright winter day, snow can reflect the sun’s rays by up to 80, according to the Skin Cancer Foundation.
 So whether you’re running errands, skiing down the slopes or playing in the snow, you need to apply an SPF sunscreen of at least 15 or higher to any exposed areas of your skin.